pjcampbe11/PentAGI_User-Guide/README.md

 ## 4. Best Practices & Operational Security

 - **Authorization & Ethics:** Only target systems explicitly in-scope (per HackerOne program policy).
-PentAGI’s EULA and site emphasize lawful use and permission【58†L58-L64】【54†L5-L8】.
+PentAGI’s EULA and site emphasize lawful use and permission.
 Document written authorization.
 Do *not* scan external networks indiscriminately (violates laws like CFAA).
 Use PentAGI only for agreed-upon assets.
 - **Rate Limiting:** Respect target’s availability.
 Configure scan rates (PentAGI’s Nmap parameters or global settings like `WEBSCRAPER_REQUEST_LIMIT`) to avoid DoS.
 Use progressive scans (start slow, then deeper if safe).
 - **Isolation:** Run PentAGI on a dedicated host or VM.
-The recommended two-node setup isolates “attacker” containers on a separate machine with limited network access【9†L892-L901】.
+The recommended two-node setup isolates “attacker” containers on a separate machine with limited network access.
 Use firewall rules: PentAGI’s container might use Docker’s `NET_ADMIN`/`NET_RAW` caps (for scanning) but restrict outbound/inbound as needed.
 - **Credentials Management:** Store API keys (LLM, search, DB) securely (not in public repo).
 Use least-privilege for PostgreSQL and avoid exposing them.
 - **Logging & Monitoring:** Enable PentAGI’s observability (Grafana, Jaeger, etc. stacks).
 Collect logs of all agent actions.
 These logs provide audit trails and help detect anomalies (e.g. unintended scans).
 Use the knowledge graph logs for retrospective analysis.
 - **False Positives Handling:** AI may generate false alerts.
 Cross-verify critical findings manually or with multiple tools.
 Always include proof-of-concept evidence in reports.
 If a PentAGI finding seems dubious, try the corresponding tool directly (e.g., rerun Nmap or sqlmap manually).